Kodes, la rage de vaincre made in 91

 Kodes, the fighting spirit made in 91

-The Kodes x PXP collab Artists sometimes have quite discreet personalities and are not necessarily comfortable posing in front of a camera or staging themselves in a photo shoot.
+Artists sometimes have quite discreet personalities and aren’t necessarily comfortable posing in front of a camera or staging themselves during a photo shoot.
 But for Kodes, who is used to cameras, it seems quite natural!
 It must be said that in all his clips, the rapper has a crazy attitude and a worked style.
 Most of the work was already done, and all we had to do was imagine an incredible setting for a memorable shoot.
-It’s done, with the magnificent Ferrari F8 Tributo Spyder adding a touch of luxury to this rather street and summery shoot.
+Mission accomplished, with the magnificent Ferrari F8 Tributo Spyder adding a touch of luxury to this rather street and summery shoot.
 All obviously enhanced by the outfit from the Springbreak capsule, a very colorful collection essential this summer.
-A short with tropical print, paired with a casual and quite loose shirt in the same colors, for a very successful overall effect and it’s a wrap: a true streetwear outfit, worn with style, adding sunglasses and a huge “bling bling” around the neck.
+A short with tropical print, paired with a relaxed and quite loose shirt in the same colors, for a very successful overall effect and it’s a wrap: a true streetwear outfit worn with style, adding sunglasses and an impressive “bling bling” around the neck.

 Le Radar